 This threshold of understanding is what makes the issue worthy of consideration.
 And because, in God’s mercy, he makes the Gospel simple, far more who hear it may believe.
 Whether they truly do trust in Jesus is a different matter.
 One beyond the purpose of this reflection.
 This is one of the reasons that no one will have an excuse when asked why they rejected the Son of God.

 As I have thought about what this means, I came to the conclusion that it means access.
-Because the message of the Gospel does not require the ability to decipher complex logical, theological, and philosophical questions, it opens wide opportunities for who can believe its promises.
+Because the message of the Gospel does not require the ability to decipher complex logical, theological, and philosophical questions, it opens wide opportunities for those who can believe its promises.

 We are not Hindrances to Evangelism